Sickle Cell Disease | Symptoms & Causes

 Branden Baptiste was the first person in the world to receive base editing, a highly precise form of gene therapy, for sickle cell disease.

-What are the treatment options for sickle cell disease in children and teens?
+How is sickle cell disease treated in children and young adults?

 Several types of gene therapy are now available for teens with sickle cell disease.
 All involve collecting a person’s own blood stem cells, treating them with gene therapy in a special facility, and then giving them back through an IV infusion.